 Domestic violence is a healthcare issue for many families, and it can be especially harmful to children who are vulnerable.
 Many pregnant women, who are victims of domestic violence, are at a greater risk for low-birth weight babies, premature births, high-risk pregnancies and even death.

 Domestic violence is the leading cause of injury and death for pregnant women.
-Up to 45 percent of adolescent mothers experience intimate-partner violence before, during or just after their pregnancy.
+Up to 45% of adolescent mothers experience intimate-partner violence before, during or just after their pregnancy.
 The impact of domestic violence on adults and children can include, but is not limited to, physical, emotional and psychological effects.

 Children's Hospital Colorado strives to actively asses the safety of its patients and their families.
 If you are visiting Children's and would like to speak to someone about feeling unsafe in your home, or about interpersonal violence, hospital social workers are available to speak with you confidentially at your request.
 Please, don't hesitate to ask for help.